jrsoftware/issrc/README.md

   Struct.pas is changed, you usually will need to recompile ISCmplr, ISPP, Setup, and SetupLdr so that everything is in synch.

 - There are more units which are shared between projects.
-Search the .dpr files of the projects if you aren't sure if a project uses a particular unit.
+These are located in the [Projects\Src] directory.
+Project-specific units are in their respective subdirectories of this directory, for example [Projects\Src\Compil32] has all units used by the Compiler IDE only.
+Check the .dpr files of the projects for unit usage details.

 - The ISPP help file uses various copies of other Inno Setup files.
 To synch these run **ISPP\Help\synch-isfiles.bat**.